Neotys-Labs/NewRelic/README.md

 * NL-NEW_RELIC_ACTION-02: Technical Error.
 See details for more information.
 * NL-NEW_RELIC_ACTION-03: A NeoLoad Web test should be running when argument 'sendNLWebDataToNewRelic' is true.
 * NL-NEW_RELIC_ACTION-04: Not enough delay between the two executions of the New Relic advanced action.
 Make sure to have at least 60 seconds pacing on the Actions container.

+## ChangeLog
+Version 1.0.1 (March 1, 2018): Ability to send data to New Relic Plugins only (without New Relic Insights).
+Version 1.0.0 (February 27, 2018): Initial release.